OpenRiak/riak_kv/docs/OtherAPI.md

 ## The Fetch API

-The fetch API supports three requests:
+The fetch API supports three requests: the GET of a membership request, the GET from a queue and the POST to a queue.

 | URL | Request parameters | Method | Description |
 |:--------------|:--------------|:--------------|:--------------|